onlabsorg/olojs/doc/swan.md

 Every expression has a return value; in particular an assignment expression `x = 10` returns nothing (`null` in javascript).

-If we want an assignment expression to return the expression value instead, we should use the `:` operator instead of the `=` operator.

-For example `x : 10` works exactly like `x = 10` but it returns `10` instead of nothing.

 Multiple values (a tuple of values) can be assigned to multiple name (a tuple of names) as follows: